damn/core.component/README.md

 # Future work

 * Try with datomic: not walk all entity keys all the time but query directly for components.
-Time-travel, serialization of gamestate, etc.
+Time-travel, serialization of gamestate, history of transactions for networking etc.

 # Installation